amperity/amperity-docs/amperity_amp360/source/send_results.rst

 .. send-results-start

-You can send results from Amp360 using an orchestration that:
+You can send results from Amperity using an orchestration that:

 * :ref:`Sends query results <send-results-query>`
 * :ref:`Sends a data export <send-results-data-exports>`